Peng-Protocol/Dexhune-SS/SS/Specifications/DexhuneMarkets.md

 - **upvote**

 All actions are assumed rejected by the totality of the staked token until upvoted otherwise.
-Each upvote is a permanent deduction of the vote amount which is held within the contract and later becomes fees.
+Each upvote is a permanent deduction of the vote amount which is held within the contract, divided by totalsStakers and added to all staker's balances equally.
 Is limited by how much the address has staked.
-Increases tVolume by the amount spent.
 If an upvote tips the votes cast above 51% then the proposal passes and executes `approveListing` or `approveDelisting` depending on the type of proposal.
 Updates callers `lastVote`.
 Required params : proposal index, amount.